ember-engines/ember-engines.com/markdown/guide/lazy-loading.md

  #### `/app`

- Assets in this folder don't make sense and will be ignored as they break the isolation guarantees of engines.
+ Assets in this folder don't make sense, it's a bad idea to use them because they break the isolation guarantees of engines.

  #### `/addon`